Three Proofs in Generative Animation

 The director must create pressure where the medium provides none.
 The True Line Cut is the most extreme expression of this principle: a single forward pass, no retroactive replacements, the film recording its own becoming.
 The principle scales from the radical austerity of the True Line to the conventional discipline of locking a scene and moving on.
 Without manufactured scarcity, generative animation produces only vapor.

 The second principle is that the image must be fought, not accepted.
 A generated image that looks good enough to use is almost never good enough to build a film around.
+On the surface, this is counter-productive.
+But it is important to remember good enough was the standard of the previous form.

 The fifth principle is that the director’s authority concentrates rather than diminishes as variables multiply.
 The mind is now the central form of authority.
 Every parameter that detaches from fixed form requires a stronger governing vision to hold the architecture together across its instantiations.
 The director of a parametric film does not make one film, he or she becomes a systems architect.
 The director defines the space within which a family of films can exist.